microsoft/azuredevopslabs/labs/java/builddocker/readme.md

 1. Click on the pom.xml file.

 1. In the `<repositories>` element there is a reference to a Maven repo.
-Paste in the repository settings you got from VSTS.
+Replace the existing value with the repository settings you got from the VSTS.

 1. Find the `<dependency>` with `<groupId>com.microsoft.exampledep</groupId>` and update the version number to match the version number of the MyShuttleCalc package in your package feed.
 This may look something like: